CoinCheung/BiSeNet/openvino/README.md

 ### Tipes

-1.GPU support: openvino supports intel cpu and intel "gpu inside cpu".
+1. GPU support: openvino supports intel cpu and intel "gpu inside cpu".
 Until now(2021.11), other popular isolated gpus are not supported, such as nvidia/amd gpus.
 Also, other integrated gpus are not supported, such as aspeed graphics family.

-2.About low-precision: precision is optimized automatically, and the model will be run in one or several precision mode.
+2. About low-precision: precision is optimized automatically, and the model will be run in one or several precision mode.
 We can also manually enforce to use bf16, as long as our cpu have `avx512_bf16` supports.
 If cpu does not support bf16, it will use simulation which would slow down the inference.
 If neither native bf16 nor simulation is supported, an error would occur.